skr2005/segtri/README.md

 // Segment tree of length 10 with initial point value 1 let mut seg = SegTree::new(10, 1);
-// query the sum of segment 2..4 assert_eq!(seg.query(&(2..4)), 2);
+// Query the sum of segment 2..4 assert_eq!(seg.query(&(2..4)), 2);
-// add segment 0..10 by 2.
+// Add 2 to the segment 0..10
 seg.modify(&(0..10), &Add(2));
-// query the value of point 1
+// Query the value at point 1
 assert_eq!(seg.query_point(1), 3);
-// add 2 to point 0
+// Add 2 to point 0
 seg.modify_point(0, &Add(2));
 assert_eq!(seg.query(&(0..2)), 5 + 3);
 ```